jhlywa/chess.js/README.md

     </script>

-Using chess.js in node.js is equally easy:
+Using chess.js in node.js is equally as easy:

     var ch = require('./chess.js')